geoadmin/doc-tech/docs/stac/asset-upload.md

 - [Compression](#compression)

 ::: warning
-STAC API `v0.9` is being deprecated and will be turned off on 31.3.2026, [learm more](/docs/stac/migrate09-10.md).
+STAC API `v0.9` is being deprecated and will be turned off on 31.3.2026, [learn more](/docs/stac/migrate09-10.md).
 :::

 :::tip IMPORTANT NOTES

-- Files bigger than 10 MB should use compression, see [Compression](/docs/stac/assetupload.html#compression).
+- Files larger than 10 MB should use compression, see [Compression](/docs/stac/assetupload.html#compression).

 - POST/PUT requests require authentication as described in [Authentication](/docs/stac/authentication).
   :::

-## Steps to upload assets
+## Steps to Upload Assets

 Uploading an asset file via the STAC API involves three main steps: